thecodingmachine/archive-installer/README.md

 	}

 Please note that *target-dir* is relative to the root of your project (the directory containing the *composer.json* file).
-If *target-dir* is ommitted, we default to the package's directory.
+If *target-dir* is omitted, we default to the package's directory.

 The *omit-first-directory* is useful if you download an archive where all the files are contained in one big directory.
 If you want the files without the container directory, just pass *true* to the *omit-first-directory* parameter (it defaults to false).